BenzSSuk/WhiteBoxAlgorithm/README.md

 # WhiteBoxAlgorithm
-Enchanced your understanding of algorithm by coding from scratch.
+Break the limit of your understanding by coding from scratch.